eficode-academy/github-actions-katas/labs/concurrency.md

-# How to Implement This Workflow
+# Workflow Concurrency

+GitHub Actions can run multiple workflows simultaneously, but sometimes you want to control this behavior to prevent conflicts or resource contention.
+Workflow concurrency allows you to limit the number of workflow runs that can execute at the same time.

+:bulb: Concurrency is particularly useful for deployment workflows where you don't want multiple deployments running simultaneously.

+## Learning Goals

+- Understand how to configure workflow concurrency groups
+- Learn how to cancel in-progress workflows when new ones start
+- Practice using workflow artifacts to pass data between jobs
+- Experience workflow summaries and output grouping

+## Understanding Workflow Concurrency

+In this exercise, we will create a workflow that demonstrates concurrency control by:

+- Setting up a concurrency group to manage workflow runs
+- Creating jobs that generate and process artifacts
+- Using workflow summaries to display results
+- Simulating work with delays to observe concurrency behavior

+The workflow will have two jobs that work together: one that generates a directory tree listing and uploads it as an artifact, and another that downloads the artifact and creates a workflow summary.

 [Documentation](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/control-the-concurrency-of-workflows-and-jobs)

-1. **Navigate to Your Repository**
-   Open your GitHub repository where you want to add the workflow.

-2. **Create the Workflow Directory**
-   Ensure there is a `.github/workflows` directory in the root of your repository.
-If it does not exist, create it.

-3. **Add a New Workflow File**
-   Inside the `.github/workflows` directory, create a new file.
-You can name it, for example, `concurency-lab.yml`.
+## Task

-4. **Set the Workflow Name**
+1. **Set Up the Workflow File**
-   At the top of the file, specify a name for the workflow, such as “Concurrency Demo”.

-5. **Configure the Trigger**
-   Set the workflow to be triggered manually using the `workflow_dispatch` event.
+   Create a new workflow file named `concurrency-lab.yml` in the `.github/workflows` directory of your repository.
+Set the workflow name to "Concurrency Demo" and configure it to be triggered manually using the `workflow_dispatch` event.

-6. **Define Concurrency Settings**
+2. **Define Concurrency Settings**
    Add a concurrency group that uses the workflow name and reference.
 Enable the option to cancel any in-progress runs if a new one starts.

 <details>